saramorgan/LeadLocatorLWCApp/README.md

 ### Setting Up Your Development Enviorment (in 5 somewhat easy steps)

-Refer to the following [blog post #2] (https://saramorgan.net/2019/09/23/post-2-building-your-first-lightning-web-component-for-salesforce-series/).
+Refer to the following <a href="https://saramorgan.net/2019/09/23/post-2-building-your-first-lightning-web-component-for-salesforce-series/" target="_blank">blog post #2</a>.
 In this post/Pluralsight module), you will learn:
 1. How to get setup with Salesforce and an IDE
 2. What is Salesforce DX and how to get setup with it